mukaiizawa/Paren/man/man3/read-write.md

     (read-bytes [BYTES [FROM [SIZE]]])
     (read-char)
     (read-line)

     (write-byte BYTE)
     (write-bytes BYTES [FROM [SIZE]])
     (write-line [BYTES])
     (write EXPR [:start START] [:end END])

     (print EXPR ...)
     (println EXPR ...)
+    (printf FORMAT ARG ...)

 # DESCRIPTION
-These functions read from the stream to which $in is bound and write to the stream to which $out is bound.
+These functions read from the stream to which `$in` is bound and write to the stream to which `$out` is bound.

+The `read family` and `write family` correspond to basic input and output.
+The `print family` outputs the `write family` in a human-readable format.

     $in
         read -- read S-expression.